daniel-iroka/Todo-List/README.md

 # Description

 The ToDo-List App is an App that can help Users to organize and keep track of their daily Tasks and Goals.
 There is also the option to add Reminders for specific Tasks that the User wishes to accomplish.
-This Project also demonstrates the use of some of the core libraries in Android such as LiveData, Jetpack DataStore, viewBinding and so on.
+This Project also demonstrates the use of some of the core libraries in Android such as StateFlows, SharedPreferences from the Preferences Manager, viewBinding and so on.

 # Screenshots